leesingong123/eraser/testfile1.md

 2. Number 2
 3. Number 3
 Note that the rendered text above with space in between 2 sets of numbered lists will appear differently on GitHub (two sets combined and number continues).

+Below are two  sets of check boxes:

+- [ ] Check Box 1
+- [ ] Check Box 2
+- [ ] Check Box 3

+- [ ] Check Box A
+- [ ] Check Box B
+- [ ] Check Box C
+Note that the rendered text above with space in between 2 sets of check boxes will appear differently on GitHub ().